Clause 341: Possessing Counterfeit Seal - Punishment and Bail Procedure

 Step 3: Grant of Bail or Denied

-If required, your lawyer can appear on your behalf in court to make arguments and plead for your release in relation to your bail application.
 At the end of the hearing, the bail can be granted or denied based on the seriousness of the offence, evidence, character and public interest.
-If the bail is granted, the accused is released but with some conditions such as bind payment, police check-ins and limited travelling.
+If the bail is granted, the accused is released but with some conditions such as bind payment, police check-ins and limited travelling

 If the court denies the bail, the accused has to stay in custody until trial.
-Some of the offices such as murder, kidnapping, etc restrict bail under BNS2.
+Some offences such as murder, kidnapping, etc restrict bail under BNS2.
 Therefore, taking legal guidance is crucial throughout the procedure.

 How can “Litem Legalis” help you?